-COURSE LENGTH MAXIMUM TIME FRAME 5- Day Cosmetology - Full Time 45.71 Weeks 57.14 Weeks 3-Day Cosmetology - Full Time 3-Day (2) Cosmetology - Full Time 53.33 Weeks 66.63 Weeks Cosmetology - Part Time 64 Weeks 80 Weeks
+COURSE LENGTH MAXIMUM TIME FRAME

+Cosmetology - Full Time 45.71 Weeks 57.14 Weeks

+Cosmetology - Part Time 80 Weeks 100 Weeks

+Cosmetology Make-up - Full Time 52.71 Weeks 65.89 Weeks

+Cosmetology Make-up- Part Time 92.25 Weeks 115.31 Weeks

+Make-up - Full Time 7 Weeks 8.75 Weeks

+Make-up- Part Time 12.25 Weeks 15.31 Weeks

 The maximum time frame allowed for transfer students who need less than full course requirements or part-time students will be determined based on 80% of the scheduled contracted hours.
-If a student fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs, if applicable, but they will be able to complete the program on a cash pay basis.
+If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs, if applicable, but they will be able to complete the program on a cash pay basis.
+For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.